-For further details of the remuneration policies of the Company, please refer to the Remuneration Report on pages 41-52 of the 2017 Annual Report.
+For further details of the remuneration policies of the Company, please refer to the Remuneration Report on pages 44 to 55 of the 2018 Annual Report.

-The non-executive Directors' remuneration is fixed and non executive Directors do not participate in any "at risk" incentive plans.
-Remuneration paid to executives in the 2017 financial year includes fixed and variable components.
+The non-executive directors' remuneration is fixed and non executive directors do not participate in any "at risk" incentive plans.
+Remuneration paid to executives in the 2018 financial year includes fixed and variable components.

-REA Group does not provide any scheme for retirement benefits, other than statutory superannuation, for non-executive Directors.
+REA Group does not provide any scheme for retirement benefits, other than statutory superannuation, for non-executive directors.

-Under the Corporations Act, key management personnel (including Directors) are prohibited from entering into transactions in products which limit the economic risk of participating in unvested entitlements under any equity-based remuneration schemes.
+Under the Corporations Act, key management personnel (including directors) are prohibited from entering into transactions in products which limit the economic risk of participating in unvested entitlements under any equity-based remuneration schemes.

-Further details of the non-executive Directors' remuneration and that of the CEO and senior executives can be found in the Remuneration Report on pages 41-52 of the 2017 Annual Report.
+Further details of the non-executive directors' remuneration and that of the CEO and senior executives can be found in the Remuneration Report on pages 44 to 55 of the 2018 Annual Report.